DataDog/hiring-engineers/answers.md

+Luis Arano
+Sales Engineer, Datadog

 Did you experience any problems through the guide?
 Do you have any questions or care to give us feedback?

-Shoot us a message at sales-help@datadoghq.com
+Shoot us a message at saleshelp@datadoghq.com

-/*
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Hi Datadog employee,
-Thanks for taking the time to read this, I really enjoyed working on this guide and I hope you can see my personality in it.
+Thanks for taking the time to read this, I really enjoyed working on this guide.
+I'm confident you can see my personality in it.
 I hope to make it to the next phase and meet you.
 You all seem like a really smart group of people, I'd love to work by your side.

 Thank you for the chance to know you,